watterott/HDMI-Adapter/docu/FAQ.md

 ## What boards/computers are compatible with the HDMI-Display?
-In general all boards/computers with a HDMI output can drive the display and the respective settings are loaded from the EDID EEPROM automatically.
+In general all boards/computers with a HDMI output can drive the display and the respective settings are loaded from the EDID EEPROM (empty on new adapters) automatically.
 If there are any problems, then the settings can be made manually.
 For example the Raspberry Pi ignores no standard display timings.
 Infos about setting the display timings can be found here:
 [Raspberry Pi](https://github.com/watterott/HDMI-Display/blob/master/docu/config.txt),